How to Fix Samsung PDP Error [PDP] Back-up : Fail Setup-Wizard [FINISH] (4 Easy Steps)

 So all users are required to insert a USB cable into their Samsung phone to be able to access the Recovery mode.

-SOLUTION: How to Boot Your Samsung Smartphone in Recovery Mode Successfully
+SOLUTION: How to Boot Your Samsung Smartphone in Recovery Mode Successfully and fix PDP error

 Here are the required steps to access Recovery mode on any Samsung smartphone successfully.
 These steps will help you in starting any model of Samsung phone into Recovery mode and you’ll not receive [PDP] error message.